narnolddd/FETA3/README.md

 The `Action` tag tells FETA what to do with the inputted file; in this case we want to take measurements of it.
 We can specify:

 * `Start` - time at which FETA will start taking measurements.
+This takes integers/longs.
+In this case, the timestamp type is a UNIX timestamp.

-* `Interval` - time between measurements
+* `Interval` - time between measurements.
+In this case, we specify weekly measurements

 * Stopping condition.
 This can either be a latest time `MaxTime`, maximum number of nodes `MaxNodes` or links `MaxLinks`.
-This specifies how long the measurements should take place for - in this example the measurements will finish when the network size has reached 10000 nodes.
+This specifies how long the measurements should take place for - in this example the measurements will finish when the network size has reached 34343 nodes, the complete size of this network dataset.

 * `FileName` - where to write the measurements to.
 This will also generate one, or two files (depending on whether or not the network is directed) to store the degree distribution at different snapshots.